 Composition and Calculation of the S&P Nifty

 The composition of the S&P Nifty Index is determined by a committee known as the Index Maintenance Sub-Committee (IMSC).
-The IMSC reviews the constituents of the index on a semi-annual basis, considering factors such as market capitalization, liquidity, and trading volume.
+The IMSC reviews the constituents every 6 months, considering factors such as market capitalization, liquidity, and trading volume.
 The top 50 companies that meet the eligibility criteria are included in the index.